Paul Cézanne: Artistic style

 In addition to oil paintings and watercolours, Cézanne left behind an extensive oeuvre of more than 1200 drawings, which, hidden in the cupboards and folders of the studio during his lifetime only began to interest collectors in the 1930s.
 They form the working material for his works and show detailed sketches, observation notes and traces of Cézanne's sometimes difficult to decipher stages on the way to the realization of the picture.
 Their task, linked to the process of creating the respective work, was to give the overall structure and the object designations within the pictorial organism.
 Even in old age, portraits and figure drawings were made based on models from antique sculptures and baroque paintings from the Louvre, which gave him clarity about the isolation of plastic phenomena.
 Therefore, the black and white of the drawings was an essential prerequisite for Cézanne's colour designs.

 Paul Cézanne was the first artist to begin breaking down objects into simple geometric shapes.
-In his much-quoted letter of 15 April 1904 to the painter and art theorist Émile Bernard, who had met Cézanne in his last years, he wrote: "Treat nature according to cylinder, sphere, and cone and put the whole in perspective, like this that each side of an object, of a surface, leads to a central point […]" Cézanne realized his painting ideas in the paintings of Montagne Sainte-Victoire and the his Still-Lifes.
+In his much-quoted letter of 15 April 1904 to the painter and art theorist Émile Bernard, who had met Cézanne in his last years, he wrote: "Treat nature according to cylinder, sphere, and cone and put the whole in perspective, like this that each side of an object, of a surface, leads to a central point […]" Cézanne realized his painting ideas in the paintings of Montagne Sainte-Victoire and his still-lifes.
 In his pictorial conception, even a mountain is understood as a superimposition of forms, spaces and structures that rise above the ground.

 Émile Bernard wrote of Cézanne's unusual way of working: "He began with the shadow parts and with one spot, on which he put a second, larger one, then a third, until all these shades, covering each other, modelled the object with their colouring.
 It was then that I realized that a law of harmony was guiding his work and that these modulations had a direction preordained in his mind.”
 In this preordained direction, for Cézanne, lay the real secret of painting in the context of harmony and the illusion of depth.
-To the collector Karl Ernst Osthaus Cézanne emphasized on 13 April 1906 during his visit to Aix that the main thing in a picture is the meeting of the distance.
+To the collector Karl Ernst Osthaus, Cézanne emphasized on 13 April 1906 during his visit to Aix that the main thing in a picture is the meeting of the distance.
 The colour must express every leap into the depths.